Urdatorn/aristophanis-cantica/README.md

 ☐ add "compatible syllables" stats
 ☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative
 ☐ show word breaks in visualization
+- might be good to add option to remove "precisely repeating rephrains" from stats; cf. Conser's diss. p.
+374.

 ## Upgrades to Conser's compatibility stats